josemariasosa/mercado-santa-fe/README.md

 The medium to long-term vision is to automate the loan process to shift the risk to investors who are willing to generate returns, allowing users to obtain microloans without the need for collateralization.

+## APY Calculation

+One of the most important parameters of the fixed-rate loan is the APY.
+The value should consider:

+- Initial LTV.
+Less than or around 50% should have low impact.
+8% is the max allowed LTV, with the highest APY.
+- Loan duration.

 ## Technologies Used

 - **Solidity**: Language for developing smart contracts.